guino/ppsapp-rtsp/README.md

 See https://github.com/guino/BazzDoorbell/issues/10#issuecomment-748513226 on how to use play.cgi.

+#### LED Control

+By default ppsapp will control the blue+red LED of the camera to inducate boot/setup/connection status.
+If you just want to TURN OFF the LED you can simply edit tuya_config.json to set "light_onoff" to 0.
+If you wish to manually control the blue+red LED from command line or script you would need to patch your ppsapp so it no longer controls the LED.
+Instructions for doing this have been made and posted here: https://github.com/guino/BazzDoorbell/issues/9#issuecomment-774754011 -- also view a few comments above which indicate how to manually control the blue+red LED.

 #### ONLY IF YOU WANT TO PLAY WITH STREAMER-ARM
 To find the address for streamer-arm:
 Click the middle window and then CTRL+HOME to get back up to the top of the listing, then press CTRL+SHIFT+E (search) enter **ipc_ring_buffer** in the search box, select 'all fields' at the bottom and hit search.